turnerr8/Medical-Insurance-Portfolio-Project/readme.md

+*Project Created by Codecademy as part of Machine Learning Course*

 # Project Overview
 For this project, you will be investigating a medical insurance costs dataset in a .csv file using the Python skills that you have developed.
 This dataset and its parameters will seem familiar if you have done any of the previous Python projects in the data science path.